 Your favorite bra and undie brand got a sustainable upgrade in its swim department.
 The brand's Real Good initiative focuses on Earth-friendly materials and production standards in an effort to save water, reduce ocean plastics, and mitigate waste.
 The goal?
 Become carbon neutral by 2030, and look good doing it, thanks to the adorable (and affordable) designs you'll want to spend all summer in.

 With so many options from Aerie’s Real Good swim line, it’s hard to pick a favorite.
-But you can’t go wrong with this simple one-piece suit that features a minimalist cut out and dainty twist front.
-Available in sizes XXS-XXL with long torso options.
+But you can’t go wrong with this simple one-piece suit that features a v-neck and wrap around front.

 Want to be the first to hear about the latest (and greatest) SHOP product drops, custom collections, discounts, and more?
 Sign up to have the intel delivered straight to your inbox.